 News Photographer magazine supports the efforts of the National Press Photographers Association in its role as the voice of the photojournalist by communicating news, identifying trends, delineating issues, and providing information, and recognizing the work of photojournalists.
 The columns and articles that appear in the monthly magazine are often cited as "the authority" on topics ranging from law and ethics to technology.

-A subscription to the magazine is a benefit of NPPA membership, but non-members can also order a subscription online or download the order form.
+A subscription to the magazine is a benefit of NPPA membership, but non-members can also order a subscription online here.

 The July/August issue of News Photographer magazine features a cover story on the 2012 Presidential campaign trail and some of the experiences and observations from photojournalists who are out there with this year's Presidential candidates on the bus, in the plane, and behind the campaign signs.
 Also in this issue, the gutting was swift and brutal in New Orleans when The Times-Picayune's new publisher decided to cease daily publishing and go mainly to the Web.
 Bruce Young reports how one by one, that day the Facebook status of people in the newsroom changed to -30-, "end of story."
 In other features, it was the 40th anniversary of Nick Ut's famous "Napalm Girl" photograph from Vietnam and photojournalist David Burnett was there (but didn't make "the picture").
 He shares with readers why being someplace when an iconic picture is captured, but not being the one who captures it, can be an important lesson.
 In Multimedia Moments, Seth Gitner shows how the Star Tribune has brought multimedia and still photography together in the story assignment process.
 And in books, Ken and Melanie Light write about why and how they created their latest edition, "Valley Of Shadow And Dreams," regarding California's fantasy real estate dream and the harsh reality of the people who live out the labor of its agricultural base.
 And Stephen Wolgast reviews the book, "Attachments."